Manchester, Maryland

 Manchester is a small incorporated town in northeastern Carroll County, Maryland, United States, located just south of the Pennsylvania state line and north of Baltimore.
-The population was 4,808 at the 2010 census.
+As of the 2020 census, Manchester had a population of 5,408.

 Manchester was incorporated in 1833 and is the second oldest incorporated area in Carroll County after Westminster, which was incorporated in 1818.
 The town was originally formed as a part of Baltimore County, before the creation of Carroll County in 1837.
 It is governed by an elected mayor and an elected five-person town council.

 Manchester lies in the humid continental climate region, marked by cold and snowy winters but humid and hot summers.
 This climate is ideal for growing farmed crops in the summer such as tomatoes, sweet corn and squash, leaving much of the outlying area marked with large tracts of farmland.
 Manchester is a rural commuting town where residents travel to work in the greater Baltimore Metropolitan Area and the greater Washington Metropolitan Area.

 History

-The Town of Manchester, officially incorporated in 1833, was originally known as "Manchester Germantown".
-However, the name Germantown referred to a community west of Manchester that was later incorporated with the town.
-The town was originally laid out in Baltimore County and remained a part of that county until the creation of Carroll County on January 19, 1837.
+Manchester was incorporated by the Maryland General Assembly in 1833.
+The town was originally part of Baltimore County and became part of Carroll County when Carroll County was created in 1837 from portions of Baltimore and Frederick counties.
+Manchester was originally known as "Manchester Germantown"; Germantown referred to a nearby community west of Manchester that was later incorporated into the town.

-Prior to European colonization, the Susquehannock people occupied the territory now within the borders of Manchester.
-At the center of town stands an intersection of what were once two important Native American trails.
-One part of the trail connected the Potomac and Susquehanna rivers, and the other ran from the Conewago River to the Patapsco River (Hanover, Pennsylvania to Baltimore, Maryland).
-The latter trail was laid out in 1737 as the first public road in what is now Carroll County by Robert Owings.
+Before European settlement, the area that became Manchester was occupied by the Susquehannock people.
+The center of town developed near the intersection of two important Native American trails, one connecting the Potomac and Susquehanna rivers and another connecting the Conewago Creek area with the Patapsco River.

-The first land grant in the area, a tract of 150 acre known as "Steven's Hope", was given to Samuel Stevens, and was laid at the intersection of present-day Lineboro Road.
-The first European settlers were English but later immigration brought people of German descent.
-There were many early land grants; the first one touching the present confines of town was made in 1758, issued to "German Churche".
-In 1765 Captain Richard Richards was granted a tract of 67 acre of land which was named "New Market", adjoining the existing land grant of "German Churche".
-Richards laid out the town of Manchester, naming it after his home town in England.
+The first land grant in the area, a 150-acre tract known as "Steven's Hope", was granted to Samuel Stevens near present-day Lineboro Road.
+Early European settlers included English settlers, followed by settlers of German descent.
+In 1758, a land grant touching the present town limits was issued as "German Churche".
+In 1765, Captain Richard Richards received a 67-acre tract called "New Market" adjoining "German Churche" and laid out the town, naming it after Manchester, England.